Luxury Vs. Budget: Types Of Body Wash Compared

 The Key Insight

 Basic cleansing works the same at every price point.
-Surfactants (cleansing agents) are inexpensive.
-The premium you pay for luxury often goes to fragrance development, packaging design, and brand marketing.
+Cleansing agents are inexpensive.
+The luxury premium often pays for fragrance, packaging, and marketing.

 The exception: Products with active ingredients (brightening agents, acids, specialized moisturizers) that actually treat skin concerns.
 These ingredients cost more and justify higher prices.